victorkane/tpt-sphinx-with-markdown-schlockchain/README.md

 - Built in via reverse index javascript library included in static sites
 - Slow for very large sites, so for example `read the docs` sites use server side `Elastic Search` instead for better performance.

+### Chapter 05 Linking

+#### How Sphinx Linking Works

+> Sphinx... keeps kind of a database of all the documents in your sight and everything that is linkable targets and it keeps the path and the title of all of the documents and resources.
+So that when you make a link, it can insert the title and update the title in the link text.
+>
+> If you change the targets title, it's not just for documents in this example we did colon dot colon.
+But if you did colon ref colon, you could point to a location that was a role; [a] target somewhere in a document for example, a section heading.
+>
+> And then one other thing that Sphinx can do in addition to providing you the link text and deep linking into a document is it will warn you if you link to something that doesn't exist and that's really not something you can get from some of these other static site generators.

+#### Markdown linking

+- Links to Sphinx linking via Myst Parser
+- Empty Link Text for markdown links automatically grabs title of target (dynamic, so if it changes in the future, you're covered! "not something you get from other static site generators!)